Back to Blog

 5. Integration with Existing Systems

 Most SMBs already rely on ERP, CRM, or accounting systems.
-Low-code tools offer API connectors and OData integrations, allowing new apps to extend—not replace—those systems.
+Modern application platforms offer API connectors and OData integrations, allowing new apps to extend—not replace—those systems.

 Typical Use Cases